teiniker/teiniker-lectures-softwaretesting/introduction/python/modules/README.md

 As our program gets longer, we may want to split it into several files for easier maintenance.

-To support this, Python has a way to put definitions in a file and use them in a script or in an interactive instance of the interpreter.
+To support this, **Python has a way to put definitions in a file and use them in a script or in an interactive instance of the interpreter**.
-Such a file is called a module; definitions from a module can be imported into other modules or into the main module.
+Such a file is called a **module**.
+Definitions from a module can be imported into other modules or into the main module.

-A module is a file containing Python definitions and statements.
+A module is a **file containing Python definitions and statements**.
-The file name is the module name with the suffix .py appended.
+The **file name is the module name** with the suffix .py appended.
 Within a module, the module’s name (as a string) is available as the value of the global variable __name__.

 A module can contain executable statements as well as function definitions.